From CRM to CEP, the birth

 Dynamic orchestration of the customer experience

-In 2020, while at Omdia (formerly Ovum), I produced my second attempt, and this time only included apples – advanced CRM systems that had substantially evolved since 2018, into fully-fledged CEPs.
-To evaluate these CEPs I took the perspective of an enterprise’s individual customer.
-To what extent can any of the CEPs deliver a relevant experience based on a mix of digital clues throughout any customer journey?
+In 2020, while at Omdia (formerly Ovum), I produced my second attempt, and this time only included apples – advanced CRM systems that had substantially evolved since 2018 into fully-fledged CEPs.
+To evaluate these CEPs, I took the perspective of an enterprise’s individual customer.
+To what extent can any CEPs deliver a relevant experience based on a mix of digital clues throughout any customer journey?
 No matter how chaotic or random, and simultaneously taking into account what is already known about the customer.
 And how can the experience be orchestrated dynamically in real-time consistently well, regardless of channel or department touched, as the customer traverses their idiosyncratic journey?
 The implications from a technology perspective are profound.

 What is a customer engagement platform?